mougiakouel/QGIS-Training-Manual/map_composer/map_composer.rst

 If you need to send the map to a client, it's most common to use a PDF, because it's easier to set up printing options for a PDF.
-Some cartographers may prefer PDF as well if they have a program that allows them to import and edit this format.
+Some cartographers may prefer PDF as well, if they have a program that allows them to import and edit this format.

 For our purposes, we're going to use PDF.

-Click the :guilabel:`Export as PDF` button:
+* Click the :guilabel:`Export as PDF` button:

 .. image:: ../_static/map_composer/030.png
    :align: center

-Choose a save location and a file name as normal, then click :guilabel:`Save`.
+* Choose a save location and a file name as usual.
+* Click :guilabel:`Save`.

 |IC|
 -------------------------------------------------------------------------------

+* Close the :guilabel:`Composer` window.
+* Save your map.
-Close the :guilabel:`Composer` window and save your map.
-Find your exported PDF using your operating system's file manager and open it.
-Bask in its glory.
+* Find your exported PDF using your operating system's file manager.
+* Open it.
+* Bask in its glory.

 Congratulations on your first completed QGIS map project!

 |WN|